miguelzaga/nft-preview-card-component/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Sass Documentation](https://sass-lang.com/documentation) - It is my first time using Sass, it helped me to get started.
+- [HTML Semantic Elements](https://www.w3schools.com/html/html5_semantic_elements.asp) - This helped me to structure the HTML.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [BEM](http://getbem.com/naming/) - This helped me to be more structured in my CSS.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**